vaibhav18matere/eloquent.js-notes/README.md

  NaN is supposed to denote the result of a nonsensical computation, and as such, it isn’t equal to the result of any other nonsensical computations.
 </details>

-- Uppercase letters are always “less” than lowercase ones